 Your vet is a great resource help you figure out the best daily calorie intake for your kitty based on current body conditions, breed, and age.

 Fortunately, most of the major cat food brands offer a tempting variety of professionally formulated cat foods to keep your indoor cat satisfied and healthy.
 These include wet foods, dry foods, grain-free foods, and even limited-ingredient diets.

 Making adjustments to the food your indoor cat eats is important for their health and wellness.
 It’s great to switch them to an indoor cat food, but be cautious about suddenly presenting them with an all-new diet.
 Cats are suspicious of change—plus, sudden dietary changes can upset your cat’s stomach.
-The experts recommend shifting them to the new food slowly over the course of seven to ten days.
-Start by mixing 25% of the new food into your cat’s current diet, then slowly increase the amount of new food in the mix as your kitty adjusts.
+The experts recommend shifting them to the new food slowly over the course of one to two weeks.
+Start by mixing just a quarter portion of the new food into your cat’s current diet, then slowly increase the amount of new food in the mix as your kitty adjusts.